Princessshark/C-Programing-Basics-DSA/README.md

 Documentation and code mangement is something fundamental, learning to write C code.

 I will try my best to nest Directories/Folders properly.
-I will be maintaining two Directories/Folders for source code executable code
+I will be maintaining two Directories/Folders for: source code executable code